Final note: The Washington Redskins' web site has a nice tribute to Sean Taylor.

 I'm almost positive that all of the different 2-1-1 organizations across America operate pretty much the same way.
 But, I'll still just discuss my own 2-1-1 Big Bend because that is the 2-1-1 I know the most about.
 Among other things, 2-1-1 Big Bend is the crisis hotline for the north Florida/Big Bend area.
 The newspaper article I read indicated they were always looking for new volunteers to be crisis counselors for their hotlines.
 The training was extensive and the only requirement was that you faithfully attended all of the training sessions and you committed to doing 200 hours or one (1) year of volunteer work after your training was completed.

-uring my long police career I’ve had more training, reference all sorts of different topics and issues, than I even care to remember.
-Yet, I can truthfully say that the training I received to become a phone counselor with 2-1-1 was some of the best, if not the best, training I have ever received.
-It was very detailed and it involved lots of role-playing.
-I’m sure the thought of role-playing in front of others might turn some would-be volunteers off, but to be honest, it was very informative and helpful, and it was even kind of fun too.
+During my long police career I’ve had more training, reference all sorts of different topics and issues, than I even care to remember.
+Yet, I can truthfully say that the training I received to become a phone counselor with

-of my past experience, training and job knowledge, becoming a good telephone counselor became a definite challenge for me.
+Even with all of my past experience, training and job knowledge, becoming a good telephone counselor became a definite challenge for me.
 I quickly found that I needed to change the overall way I viewed and sometimes even interacted with people.
-One of the very first things the 2-1-1 training covered was the need for a phone counselor to be able to empathize with a caller.
-Could I put myself in the caller's place and imagine what they were feeling?
-Police officers, unfortunately, sometimes develop a hard outer shell and they purposely condition themselves not to become emotionally involved with the many different people they encounter.
-This defense mechanism is what often keeps an officer from losing his sanity as he/she deals with the cruelty and unhappiness they often see.
-Could I empathize?
-I didn't know.
+One of the very first things the 2-1-1 training covered was the need for a phone counselor to be able t

 I would suggest that anyone thinking of pursuing a career in law enforcement might want to seriously consider volunteering with their local 2-1-1 first.
 The training will be invaluable to them and being able to mention 2-1-1 as a reference on their resume won't look that bad either.